seanox/virtual-environment/README.md

 # Changes
-## 3.3.0 20230710
-BF: Settings: Spaces at the end of values are now ignored
-BF: Launcher: Correction/optimization of the output if the HotKey cannot be registered
-CR: Build: Releases are now only available on the release page
+## 3.4.0 2024xxxx (upcoming version)
+BF: Review: Optimization and corrections
+BF: DiskPart: Optimization when attaching disks with the same label
+BF: DiskPart: Correction when creating with Windows 11
+CR: DiskPart: Optimization of detach if an error occurs
-CR: Macros: Added to temporarily change the command line configuration
+CR: Macros: Optimization of the use of WORKDIR
-CR: Platform: Added batch processing freeze detection
+CR: Macros: Usable as direct short commands
+CR: Project: Updated TargetFrameworkVersion to v4.8
-CR: ShiftDown: Omission of ShiftDown as standard tool
+CR: Platform: Refactoring of the standard directory structure
-CR: ShiftDown: Renaming in Balancer
-CR: ShiftDown: Outsourcing as a separate project
+CR: Launcher: Updated TargetFrameworkVersion to v4.8
+CR: Startup: Updated TargetFrameworkVersion to v4.8

 [Read more](https://raw.githubusercontent.com/seanox/virtual-environment/main/CHANGES)